Skip to main content

 3

-Workforce Logistics
+How Should Workforce Logistics Be Coordinated?

 Key workforce logistics elements include:

-Logistics in the Bidding Process
+How Does Logistics Change the Bidding Process?

 Your bid response should address logistics through: